Festival de musique de La Chaise-Dieu

 The La Chaise-Dieu Music Festival is a classical music festival that takes place every year at the end of August.
 It is essentially devoted to sacred music and takes place mainly in the Abbey of La Chaise-Dieu.
-In 2016, the Festival celebrated its 50th anniversary.
+It arose from a concert given in the abbey church on 25 September 1966 by the pianist György Cziffra, at the suggestion of Dr Georges Mazoyer and his wife Suzanne, of Le Puy-en-Velay, who with a group of friends ran the festival for its first seven years.
+The festival celebrated its 50th anniversary in 2016 and its 60th edition in 2026.